JaspervanRiet/Jager/README.md

 ### Libraries
 * [Picasso] - A powerful image downloading and caching library for Android
 * [Ion] - Android Asynchronous Networking and Image Loading
+* [Realm] - Realm is a mobile database: a replacement for SQLite & ORMs
+* [NanoTasks] - Extremely light way to execute code in the background on Android.
+Alternative to AsyncTask.
+* [Android-RobotoTextView] - Implementation of a TextView and all its direct/indirect subclasses with native support for the Roboto fonts, includes the brand new Roboto Slab fonts.
 * [Butterknife] - View "injection" library for Android
 * [LicensesDialog] - LicensesDialog is an open source library to display licenses of third-party libraries in an Android app.
 * [Materialish-Progress] - A material style progress wheel compatible with 2.3